makerdao/mips/MIP38/mip38.md

 ## Sentence Summary

-DAO Primitives State is a MIP that keeps track of all the states related to Core Units, Budgets and Facilitators.
+DAO Primitives State is a MIP that keeps track of all the states related to Core Units, Budgets, and Facilitators.

 ## Paragraph Summary